ebb-earl-co/libraries_io/README.md

 it is possible to use the aforementioned APOC utilities for Neo4j to [load data from web APIs](https://neo4j.com/docs/labs/apoc/current/import/web-apis/), but I found it to be unwieldy and difficult to monitor.
-So, I used Python's `requests` and `SQLite` packages to request the API and store the responses in a long-running Bash process
-(code for this [here](https://github.com/ebb-earl-co/libraries_io/blob/master/python/request_libraries_io_load_sqlite.py)).
+So, I used Python's `requests` and `SQLite` packages to send requests to the endpoint and store the responses in a long-running Bash process (code for this [here](https://github.com/ebb-earl-co/libraries_io/blob/master/python/request_libraries_io_load_sqlite.py)).
 #### Database Constraints
 Analogously to the unique constraint in a relational database, Neo4j has a [uniqueness constraint](https://neo4j.com/docs/cypher-manual/3.5/schema/constraints/#query-constraint-unique-nodes) which is very useful in constraining the number of nodes created.
-Basically, it isn't useful or performant to have two different nodes representing the platform Pypi because it is a unique entity.
-Moreover, uniqueness constraints enable
-[more performant queries](https://neo4j.com/docs/cypher-manual/3.5/clauses/merge/#query-merge-using-unique-constraints).
+Basically, it isn't useful or performant to have two different nodes representing the platform Pypi (or the language Python, or the project `pipenv`, ...) because it is a unique entity.
+Moreover, uniqueness constraints enable [more performant queries](https://neo4j.com/docs/cypher-manual/3.5/clauses/merge/#query-merge-using-unique-constraints).
 The following
 [Cypher commands](https://github.com/ebb-earl-co/libraries_io/blob/master/cypher/schema.cypher)